“Make a joyful noise unto the Lord, all ye lands.

 Each year we participate in the Run/Walk for Hunger which is the Hunger Network of Greater Cleveland’s signature event taking place each May to raise funds and awareness to fight local hunger in Greater Cleveland.

 WHAT?
-The Run/Walk for Hunger is a 5K run or walk through Downtown beginning and ending at Great Lakes Science with music, refreshments and entertainment for the entire family.
+The Run/Walk for Hunger is a 5K run or walk through downtown beginning and ending at Great Lakes Science with music, refreshments, and entertainment for the entire family.
 The Hunger Network has partnered with Hermes Cleveland to create a professional run experience for participants that will include shutting down the streets of Downtown Cleveland for a scenic route that all runners and walkers will enjoy.

 PARTICIPATE!
-To participate in the 29th Annual Run/Walk for Hunger, volunteer, walk or run on our team contact Karen Gill through the form below.
+To participate in the 30th Annual Run/Walk for Hunger, volunteer, walk or run on our team contact Karen Gill through the form below.